 1. guided, challenged, humbled, and befriended by the features and forces of the natural world

-3. taught a lesson related to forest school (the hard way)
+3. taught a lesson related to learning, the Land, and life (the hard way)

-My name is Caylin and I started the Forest Schooled as a blog in 2016 while working towards my Forest School qualification in the UK.
-Then in 2017 I moved to the homeland of the Abenaki/Abénaquis, part of Wabanaki Confederacy (which is also known to many as New Hampshire, USA); and then moved again in 2019 to the homeland of the Algonquin Nation (which is also known to many as Ottawa, Canada).
-The blog is a collection of stories I've gathered along the way, and they demonstrate how my understanding of Forest School has adapted and changed with the places I've lived.
+My blog is a collection of stories I've gathered along the way, and they demonstrate how my understanding of education rooted in Nature has adapted and changed with the places I've lived.
 I claim to be an "educator" but the reality is that whilst I'm busy "teaching" others, the children and the Land are just as busy teaching me.
 This is a place where I share the lessons I'm learning in the process and how, in essence, I'm getting "Forest Schooled".

-In addition to developing and delivering programs, I also offer consultancy and mentorship to help those just getting started in outdoor and nature-based programs, as well as experienced practitioners who want to deepen their practice, by offering my perspective and experience as a springboard for your learning journey.
-If this interests you feel free to check out my Work With Me page for more information!
+In addition to developing and delivering programs, I also offer consultancy and mentorship to help those just getting started in outdoor and Nature-rooted programs, as well as experienced practitioners who want to deepen their practice, by offering my perspective and experience as a springboard for your learning journey.
+There's more about that on my Work With Me page.